till-s/tic-nic/README.md

 Access to the GPS receiver is possible with any standard software since it appears as a regular `tty` device.
+The PPS output of the GPS receiver is directly connected to `GPIO11` of the PHY to capture a PHC timestamp.
+This very important feature enables us to synchronize the PHC clock in the PHY precisely to the GPS.
+The NMEA data received over UART/USB merely provides the context (time-of-day) associated with the precision PPS.

 ## Building the Device